planetruby/quiz/011/README.md

 (e.g. disassemble to `PUSH29 0x0100000000000000000000000000000000000000000000000000000000
 `) and so on.

-If interested read more about the Ethereum Virtual Machine (EVM) and the opcodes / bytcodes in the (free online) ["The Ethereum Virtual Machine"](https://github.com/ethereumbook/ethereumbook/blob/develop/13evm.asciidoc) chapter in the Mastering Ethereum book by Andreas M. Antonopoulos and Gavin Wood.
+TIP: If interested read more about the Ethereum Virtual Machine (EVM) and the opcodes / bytcodes in the (free online) ["The Ethereum Virtual Machine"](https://github.com/ethereumbook/ethereumbook/blob/develop/13evm.asciidoc) chapter in the Mastering Ethereum book by Andreas M. Antonopoulos and Gavin Wood.